 Information for International Applicants

 Rollins is a global community and we are glad you are considering being a part of it!
-Before you immerse yourself in the application process, there are a few application requirements that you should know about.
+Before you immerse yourself in the application process, there are a few additional application requirements that you should know about.

 We strongly encourage international applicants to submit their SOPHAS application no later than May 1 to guarantee your application will be reviewed for admission for the upcoming fall semester.
 International applicants may still expect their applications to be reviewed after May 1, however a recommendation of deferment to the following fall semester may be made.

 Rollins requires international students whose native language is not English to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Your test scores may not be more than two years old.

 If you take the TOEFL, you will need to request that the testing service send your scores to SOPHAS using the reporting code 5688.

 If you take the IELTS, you will need to request that the testing service send your scores directly to Rollins.
 SOPHAS does not accept IELTS score reports, thus there is no IELTS institution code for SOPHAS).
 While thereis a portion on the SOPHAS application that allows you to manually enter in your IELTS scores, those scores are considered unofficial until we receive your score report from the testing service.